Advertisement

 Source: facebook.com/SydWritersFest/

 The Sydney Writers’ Festival has been running since 1997 in NSW’s capital city.
-This year’s theme is In This Together.
+This year’s theme was In This Together.
 As Artistic Director Ann Mossop said, “Writing remains one of the most powerful tools to make sense of the world, to spark change and foster understanding.”

-Which authors are appearing?
+Which authors appeared?

 Melbourne Writers Festival, Vic.